spencerhcheng/holberton-system_engineering-devops/w1/d2/lecture_notes.md

 }
 ```

-If we wanted to change our `printN` function so that it stopped as soon as it hit
+If we wanted to change our `printN` function so that it stopa as soon as it hita
 a multiple of 5, we could write:

 ```javascript